 Some things do not get better with age.
-Milk.
-Leftover tuna casserole.
-Skin.
-Adam Sandler movies.
+Milk and tuna casserole.
+Ernest Goes to Camp movies.

 But wine is different.
 Aged wine can offer a profound tasting experience.
 But for the casual wine drinker, some questions might arise.
 What type of wine do you choose to stow away, and how do you store it properly?
+Do you need to spend big to get an age worthy wine?
 When exactly is the right time to pop the cork?

 What does wine need to age well?

 A few basic components can help.

 Acidity is one.
 Higher acid levels help preserve wine.
 That’s why some varietals like Barolo and Brunello or Riesling and Chenin Blanc do so well.

 Tannins also give a wine staying power, particularly for red wines because they’re macerated with skins, which lends more tannins.
 Tannins are part of a larger category of phenolics in wine.
 Phenolics include chemicals that affect the taste, color and mouthfeel.
 Wines like Cabernet, Syrah and Nebbiolo have comparatively higher levels of phenolics and tannins.